Ralph Austin Bard: Early life and business career

-Born in Cleveland, Ohio, Bard was the second of three children born to George Morris Bard (1852-1932) and Helen Norwood Bard (1858-1947).
+Born in Cleveland, Ohio, Bard was the second of three children born to George Morris Bard (1852–1932) and Helen Norwood Bard (1858–1947).
 He went to Princeton University, where he lettered in baseball, basketball and football.
 After graduating in 1906, he embarked on a career as an investment banker in Chicago, eventually becoming head of his own firm.
-He married Mary Hancock Spear (1886-1949) in 1909.
+He married Mary Hancock Spear (1886–1949) in 1909.
 They had four children.
 Bard was active in civic organizations in the Chicago area, including Boy Scouts of America and the American Red Cross.
 He was also a trustee of Northwestern University.
+One of Bard's children was actress Katharine Bard.

 Service at the Navy Department

 Although he was an active Republican, Bard was appointed Assistant Secretary of the Navy by President Franklin D. Roosevelt, a Democrat who had once held the same post.

 As Assistant Secretary, Bard was responsible for all matters relating to civilian personnel and the general administration of the Navy Department.
 Divisions under his control included Shore Establishments, Transportation, Supervision and Management, the Administrative Office, and the Management Engineer's Office.
 He instituted a sweeping industrial relations program, covering such areas as training, classification, safety, labor relations, recruiting, and efficient use of manpower, and established a Personnel Relations Division in every major naval activity.
-Thanks to his efforts, there was no strike or work stoppage at any Navy activity during World War II.
+Thanks to his efforts, there were no strikes or work stoppages at any Navy activity during World War II.
 Bard was also a member of the War Manpower Commission, established by President Roosevelt to balance the wartime labor needs of the civilian and military sectors of the U.S. economy.
 Upon becoming Under Secretary on June 24, 1944, Bard added responsibility for all Navy uniformed personnel to his other duties.
-Bard also served as acting Secretary of the Navy from April 28, 1944 to May 19, 1944, following the death of Secretary Frank Knox.
+He served as acting Secretary of the Navy from April 28, 1944, to May 19, 1944, following the death of Secretary Frank Knox.